Neural network method to search for long transient gravitational waves: Results

 To compare with Eq. (\ref{eq:FAP_eff}), we can choose a FAP of $4\%$.
 So adopting the masked loss training, we obtain a higher Eff, i.e.:

+as shown in Fig. \ref{fig:eff_FAP_mask}, in correspondence of the green vertical line.
 It is important to observe that we are conducting our analysis using data from a single interferometer.
 By combining data from a network of detectors, we expect to be able to lower the FAP.
 In fact, if we train our models separately on different interferometers data and then combine the results, we should lower our FAP down to the product of the different FAPs in the best-case scenario.
 This would allow us to choose a less stringent threshold to classify a map as having a signal.